apiato/documentation/docs/components/main-components/requests.md

 However, be aware that in PHP, both `false` and an empty string `''` are considered as `empty`.

-For streamlining data sanitization when using `application/json` instead of `x-www-form-urlencoded`, Apiato provides the convenient `sanitizeInput` method.
+For streamlining data sanitization when using `application/json` instead of `x-www-form-urlencoded`, Apiato provides the convenient `sanitize` method.

 Consider the following request: